Galaxy S20 FE isn't a revolution in mobile tech, but it's what 2020 calls for

 Physically, it looks much the same as the rest of the S20 series.
 It has a Gorilla Glass 5 display (rather than Gorilla Glass 6 on the Note 20), and the back is made from a toughened, matte plastic rather than shiny glass.
 It still has IP68 waterproofing though, along with an in-screen fingerprint scanner and it's available in a wider range of snazzy colors, including a vibrant red, a lavender purple, navy blue, mint green and orange -- all of which look much nicer than the sinfully dull gray on Samsung's most expensive S20 Ultra.

-The phone is available for preorder globally from Wednesday, with in-store sales starting on Oct 2.
+The phone is available for preorder globally, with in-store sales starting on Oct 2.

 No, this phone isn't a revolution in mobile technology, but that's not what Samsung needs to do right now.
 What it should be doing is offering a solid all-round experience at a more attractive price, which on paper at least is exactly what the S20 FE provides.
 We'll find out how it stacks up against similarly priced competitors like the OnePlus 8 Pro in the full review, but for now you can see how its specs compare in the chart below.